 - Optional: Enable cross-origin resource sharing.

-- Redeploy the Browser agent (either restarting the associated APM agent or updating the copy/paste Browser installation).
+- Redeploy the browser monitoring agent (either restarting the associated APM agent or updating the copy/paste browser installation).

-With the release of agent version 1173, we now support the w3c trace context headers (trace
+With the release of agent version 1173, we now support the w3c trace context headers (

 There are two separate configurations required to enable cross-origin distributed tracing: